Chasing shadows with Gottesman-Kitaev-Preskill codes: Discussion and outlook

 In this article, we have developed the toolbox of shadow tomography for a continuous variable system relative to GKP codes, which themselves possess an intrinsic infinite structure and so that the infinitude of the CV phase space can be matched.
 Our analysis and bounds on logical shadow tomography for GKP codes is particularly useful to design and test logical properties of experimental realizations of GKP code states such as pursued for GKP-\emph{measurement based quantum computations} (MBQC) \cite{Bourassa_2021_blue, Menicucci_2014} or realizations via superconducting architectures, where a photon parity measurement is inexpensive \cite{Terhal_2020, lachancequirion2023autonomous}.
+The twirling-centric perspective on shadow tomography highlighted in this manuscript complements perspectives obtained using the language of generalized POVMs and frame theory developed in refs.\ ~\cite{Innocenti, Acharya, Ngyuen, conrad2025continuousvariabledesignsdesignbasedshadow}.
+Our treatment exploits that this perspective neatly captures how encoded logical information presents itself in a physical POVM.

 The logical channel twirl of a bosonic POVM introduced here is a powerful technique in its own right, as the space of bosonic POVMs is plentiful and one often does not have native access to a POVM tailored to the observable one desires to measure.
 As we have discussed, one may, however, tailor a given POVM to ones needs by suitable channel twirling to generate classical snapshots that capture relevant information of a given quantum state.
 It would be interesting to investigate how well properties of quantum states can be learned for POVMs strongly different from the measurement of interest by combining our twirling technique with a classical learning strategy and explore where the boundaries of such schemes lie.
+We have restricted our attention to simple, idealized, models of CV POVMs and note that applying our methods to more accurate models of physical POVMs for tomography would be an interesting and potentially useful line of future work.
+Finally, we note that the projective nature of the twirling allows to adapt our base protocol to noisy measurement channels by following the strategy in ref.~\cite{Chen_2021}.
+In ref.~\cite{Chen_2021} the authors extract the effective logical channel parameters in a calibration experiment using known states prior to applying the shadow tomography protocol with suitably adapted postprocessing.
+This technique is readily applicable to our setup as well.

 The probabilistic state decomposition derived from heterodyne measurements and displacement twirling relative to a GKP code also warrants further investigation.
 This protocol can be understood as a ``black-box'' scheme that produces relevant Gaussian samples from an arbitrary state in the input such that logical expectation values are aligned.
 Since Gaussian states are computationally easy to tract through Gaussian evolutions, this tool may find application in the simulation of realistically producible states with a priori unknown decomposition into Gaussian states as they are evolved under Gaussian evolutions which is relevant in the design of large scale experiments with the GKP code \cite{Bourassa_2021}.
 It would be interesting to investigate \textit{lower bounds} for this kind of decomposition: how many Gaussian states need to be mixed in order to emulate the logic of an encoded (GKP) state?
 This question, here motivated by our protocol and the proposed applications to simulation, motivate the general exploration of effective logical properties of easily accessible physical states which need not be restricted to the representation of encoded quantum states.
 It would further be interesting to understand what kind of logical dynamics can be effectively generated -- in expectation -- via Gaussian quantum channels.